Dahlgren Attacks Confederate Homeguards, March 1, 1864

 Dahlgren in 1863-1864

 It was in 1864 when Booth first made contact with co-conspirators John Surrat, George Azterodt, and Lewis Powell, amongst several others.
 By 1865 he was ready to act, assassinating Lincoln at Ford’s Theatre on April 15, 1865.
-Custer finished the war with great distinction, his troopers killed JEB Stuart at Yellow Tavern in 1864 and he was present at Appomattox Courthouse to receive the surrender of General Lee in April of 1865.
-He became an Indian fighter in the Dakotas before meeting his death surrounded by 3000 or more Arapho, Lakota, and Cheyenne warriors at the Battle of the Little Bighorn in June of 1876.
+Custer finished the war with great distinction, his troopers killed JEB Stuart at Yellow Tavern in 1864 and he was present at Appomattox Courthouse to witness the surrender of General Lee in April of 1865.
+He served in the Dakotas before meeting his death surrounded by 3000 or more Arapho, Lakota, and Cheyenne warriors at the Battle of the Little Bighorn in June of 1876.
 Major Gen. John Sedgwick was killed by a rebel sharpshooter at the Battle of Spotsylvania Courthouse in May of 1864, famous for exclaiming to his men, "They couldn't hit an elephant at this distance!", before a rebel bullet found its mark and mortally wounded the old general.

 Suggested Further Reading